-The additional observation beds Development Plan also considers and addresses the following:
+The additional observation beds Development Plan also considered and addressed the following:

 - Entire Emergency Department and Mechanical Room site

-- Installing temporary smoke tight construction partition between construction area and adjoining
+- Installation of temporary smoke tight construction partition between construction area and adjoining areas

-- Adding 8 new patient observation beds and one storage/observation overflow space.
+- Addition of 8 new patient observation beds and one storage/observation overflow space

-- Adding new nurse station, trash cart closet, linen closet and
+- Addition of new nurse station, trash cart closet, linen closet

-- Adding back office corridor, with restricted access to trash cart closet, linen closet and storage.
+- Addition of back office corridor, with restricted access to trash cart closet, linen closet and storage

-- Correct deficiencies found in OPC HVAC System Summary Reports.
+- Corrected deficiencies found in OPC HVAC System Summary Reports